 Price: 219.99.
 Weight: 1.75kg/1kg stripped.
 Capacity: 65+ 15 litres (This is the actual capacity, which is larger than the stated capacity of 55 lit/res.)

 Made in Canada

 The more Arc’teryx gear I see, the more I suspect those Canadian boffins must be using alien technology.
 It seems that they have the uncanny ability to re-think traditional, tired, old gear concepts and come up with something new and exciting, combining state of the art manufacturing with practical, functional design.
 The Nozone is their take on an expedition sack and was perhaps the first sack to break the mould in this highly specialised area.
-The sack has every feature you could imagine, including a removable super tough snow patch with built in shock cord patch, the best hip belt you’ll find and an excellent formed plastic back panel with built in staves Aallowing heavy loads to be dragged around the hills in relative comfort.
-The body of the sack is constructed from a super tough heavy duty Kevlar rip stop (not just a Kelvar ‘effect’ rip-stop like most manufactures use) and ballistic nylon.
-When stripped down, with hip belt, lid, back panel and snow patch removed, the sack is THE model when it comes to climbing.
-This is due in part to the unusually soft, open cell foam used in the shoulder straps which compress when climbing giving total flexibility for the arms.
-Unfortunately this also makes the sack the poorest performer for monster load carries and makes it more suitable for ‘mini’ expeditions such as long alpine trips or trecking peaks.
+The sack has every feature you could imagine, including a removable super-tough snow patch with a built-in shock cord patch, the best hip belt you’ll find and an excellent formed plastic back panel with built-in staves allowing heavy loads to be dragged around the hills in relative comfort.
+The body of the sack is constructed from a super tough heavy-duty Kevlar ripstop (not just a Kelvar ‘effect’ rip-stop like most manufacturers use) and ballistic nylon.
+When stripped down, with a hip belt, lid, back panel and snow patch removed, the sack is THE model when it comes to climbing.
+This is due in part to the unusually soft, open-cell foam used in the shoulder straps which compress when climbing giving total flexibility for the arms.
+Unfortunately, this also makes the sack the poorest performer for monster load carries and makes it more suitable for ‘mini’ expeditions such as long alpine trips or trekking peaks.